Ben Gunn (Treasure Island)

 Benjamin "Ben" Gunn is a fictional character in the 1883 novel Treasure Island by Scottish author Robert Louis Stevenson.

 Appearances

 Treasure Island

 Ben Gunn is an ex-crewman of Captain Flint's who has been marooned for three years on Treasure Island by his crewmates, after his failure to find the treasure without the map.
-During his time alone on the island, Gunn develops an obsessional craving for cheese which he never got any.
+During his time alone on the island, Gunn develops an obsessional craving for cheese.
 He first appears in the novel when Jim Hawkins encounters him.
 Ben treats Jim kindly in return for a chance of getting back to civilization.

-Jimmy leaves Ben Gunn behind but escapes to the Hispaniola on Ben's coracle.
-Ben appears later making ghostly sounds to delay Long John Silver's party on its search for the treasure, but Silver recognizes his voice, which restores the pirates' confidence.
-They forge ahead and locate the place where Flint's treasure was buried.
-The pirates discover that the cache has been rifled and all of the treasure is gone.
+Jim leaves Ben Gunn behind but escapes to the Hispaniola on Ben's coracle.
+Ben appears later making ghostly sounds to delay Long John Silver's party searching for the treasure, but Silver recognizes his voice, restoring the pirates' confidence.
+They forge ahead and locate where Flint's treasure was buried.
+The pirates discover the cache has been rifled and all the treasure is gone.